zezutom/GetAndCleanDataProject/CodeBook.md

 The captured signals were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See the section 'Feature Selection' below, also the file 'features_info.txt' has complete details.

 ## Feature Selection
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope three-axial raw signals tAcc-XYZ and tGyro-XYZ.

 * The time domain signals were captured at a constant rate of 50 Hz, prefix 't' denotes time
 * The signals were then filtered to remove noise